rahulumrao/NequIP-MLP/README.md

 This tutorial introduces a Machine Learning Interatomic Potential (MLP) model called NequIP.

-This particular tutorial is for the 22-water molecules in a 40 Å³ periodic box.
-The steps to build the MLP contain three stages:
+This is the tutorial for 22-water cluster in a 40 Å³ periodic box.
+The steps to build MLP requires following stages:

     1. Data generation          [00.data]
     2. Training                 [01.train]